Virtual Ritual (2019) by Jan Mocek

 Recording of performance, 70 min.

 Virtual Ritual takes its spectators on a journey through the cities created in online video games, that form a kind of parallel universe to daily reality.
 These virtual spaces offer its users endless possibilities to enjoy themselves without the constraints of harsh reality.
 But every game has its rules.
 In Virtual Ritual, an expert gaming panel will analyse the digital cities from different perspectives.
 They unpack the hidden mechanisms, prototypes and rituals that shape the seemingly weightless world of online video games.
 The artists were unfortunately hindered to come in person because of Covid-19 and rising contamination in Europe.
-The performance will therefore be shown digitally as a recording at bek.no, as well as streamed from Bergen Kjøtt on Saturday November 14th.
+The performance will therefore be shown digitally as a recording at bek.no during the exhibition period, as well as streamed from Bergen Kjøtt on Saturday November 14th.

 Concept, directing, set: Jan Mocek